arafatkatze/DataViz/notes.md

 It should produce hooked version data.
 Then the data can be used the same way. but the data is collected. and a structure that implements it.

+Only only swap for list

+For different type, data alter function is different